MusicPlayerDaemon/MPD/doc/protocol.rst

   fractional part).
 Example: ``60-120`` plays only the second minute;
   "``180`` skips the first three minutes.

+- ``RealUri``: if this song really refers to another file (e.g. a track in a CUE sheet), then this is its URI.

 - ``Format``: the audio format of the song
   (or an approximation to a format supported by MPD and the decoder plugin being used).
 When playing this file, the